Spatial Analysis of Leonardo's Last Supper

 Similarly, we will find out that the tapestry panel on the walls measure 4 braccia.
 Between them, gaps with the niche measures 1.5 braccia.
 Leonardo set the height of the tapestry according to another sacred geometry ratio.
 The ratio 1,414 or square root of two.
 Thus 6/1,414 equals 4.24 braccia.

 To determine the individual objects within the picture such as table is more delicate.
 Here we are dealing with an elevated area and to find out the value we must proceed by raising the vertical lines from 45° orthogonal to the front and back edge of the table (green dashed lines).
 Then by projection from the tiers point we can determine the size of the table.
 Again we apply the Rule of Three.
 Dividing the front side of the base square by the projected segment give us ratio of 2.
 Then 4 braccia divided by 2 equals 2 braccia.
 So the width of the table is 2 braccia or 118 cm.
 The length of the table is 7.5 braccia or 442cm.

 The fact that Leonardo was known for his love of symmetry is evidenced by the overall design of the painting.
-Notice how the floor is divided into the (now faded) yellow stripes, which are carefully proportioned by the Golden Ratio.
-The orthogonals aims from the crossing of the circle and the base line to the vanishing point and are an integral part of the sacred geometry.
+Notice how the floor is divided into the (now faded) yellow stripes, which are precisely proportioned by the Golden Ratio and are the integral part of the sacred geometry.
 Fig.1

 The visual paradox

 The main problem lies in overall perception of the space depth.
 The visual paradox lies in the fact that although the figures are bigger than life (as apostles deserve to be) the space they occupy is smaller than the room we are looking at them from.